FREVA-CLINT/climatereconstructionAI/README.md

                         Directory where the output files will be stored --eval-names EVAL_NAMES
-                        Prefix used for the output filenames --create-graph        Create a Tensorboard graph of the NN --plot-results PLOT_RESULTS
+                        Prefix used for the output filenames --use-train-stats     Use mean and std from training data for normalization --create-graph        Create a Tensorboard graph of the NN --plot-results PLOT_RESULTS
                         Create plot images of the results for the comma separated list of time indices --partitions PARTITIONS
-                        Split the climate dataset into several partitions along the time coordinate --split-outputs       Do not merge the outputs when using multiple models --maxmem MAXMEM       Maximum available memory in MB (overwrite partitions parameter) -f LOAD_FROM_FILE, --load-from-file LOAD_FROM_FILE
+                        Split the climate dataset into several partitions along the time coordinate --maxmem MAXMEM       Maximum available memory in MB (overwrite partitions parameter) --split-outputs       Do not merge the outputs when using multiple models and/or partitions -f LOAD_FROM_FILE, --load-from-file LOAD_FROM_FILE
                         Load all the arguments from a text file
 ```